1T/aws-centralized-logging/RUNBOOK.md

 * 30% Free Storage Space Threshold.
 FreeStorageSpace <= 150,000
 * 20% Free Storage Space Threshold.
 FreeStorageSpace <= 100,000

 The free storage space threshold is per node.
-ElasticSearch tries to distribute the data evenly, but sometimes some node can take on more storage than the others, causing the free storage space to drop below the threshold.
+ElasticSearch tries to distribute the data evenly, but sometimes a node can use more storage than the others, causing the free storage space to drop below the threshold for that node.
 For the 30% alarm, just continue to monitor, no action is likely needed.
 For the 20% alarm, consider manually deleting the oldest index

+## Infinity index

+We need to keep some log data around for an extended period.
+For example, log entries related to event creation transactions on Stubhub must be kept in ElasticSearch for a year.
+Our Broker Services members must search in Kibana to find requests/responses to Stubhub to prove to our customers that we're not at fault.
+Refer to this page about the [infinity index](https://github.com/1T/aws-centralized-logging/tree/master/addons/infinity)